 Turn on desktop notifications?

-Molly Roberts is an editor, writer and producer for The Post's Opinions section.
+Molly Roberts writes about technology and society for The Post's Opinions section.

 The Twitter CEO of all people should be aware of the genocide in Myanmar.